How to Make Money on Amazon – Step By Step Guide To The 11 Best Ways

 So if you want to turn the dial up on your conversion rate, then focus in on more specific keywords.

 This will help turbo charge your Amazon affiliate marketing efforts.
 It certainly speeds up the process of building a passive income via Amazon!

 - Research your niche – To maximize your Amazon earnings, you need to build a site where you can sell the products.
 More importantly, you need to determine the niche your site will be about.
 Some niches will be much more profitable than others.
 On the other hand, the high-earning niches may not be in line with your hobbies or interests.
 Therefore, you need to find the perfect balance between profit and passion so you can sustain the site until it makes money.

 - Find the right keywords – If you want to rank your website on search results, you should be aware that not all search queries are the same.
 There are those that will be difficult to rank for but will potentially give you the most sales.
 In this case, I always use Long Tail Pro to help me find profitable keywords that have the least competition.

 - Develop a link building strategy – To boost your search rankings to the top, you must devise a link building plan using different tactics.
 Guest posting and influencer marketing are some of the better tactics you can use since both piggyback on the success of others.
 By guest posting on sites will lots of followers, you can tap into its readership and get them to visit your site in the hopes of converting them.
 Also, getting positive feedback from influencers in your industry lets you rub some of their authority onto your site.

-2. Selling Private Label Products via Amazon FBA
+2. How To Make Money Selling Private Label Products via Amazon FBA

 In a nutshell, you actually need to create a product, find a manufacturer, and start selling that product on Amazon.
 It's actually not as complicated as it sounds.